 2004 – The first Resident Company is created and begins performing monthly sold out improv and sketch shows throughout San Francisco.
 Founding Resident Company members include: Michael Aho, Christopher Eickmann, Robert Hickling, Robin Honan, Casey Jackson, Jennifer Lucas, Stacy Malia, and Jill Mueller (now Jill Eickmann).
 Lila Theatre’s Monday night Long-Form Improvisation class is established.
 The Lila Theatre Resident Company performs at the San Francisco Fringe Festival.

 2005 – The second Resident Company is formed, members include: Jennifer Chambers, Elana Isaacs, Wylie Herman, Jim Kenney, Rheri Kenney, Kenny Lund, Julie Potter, Marcus Sams.
 Lila Theatre moves into their new home, the Off-Market Theater/Stage 250 located at 965 Mission Street in the SoMa district of San Francisco.
 The Artist Way is added to the curriculum.
 Leela produces a new original sketch and improv show, Abbreviated Enlightenment.

 2006 – The Conservatory Company is established, offering six month improv training programs in thematic and narrative long-form improvisation.
-Additional classes, the Harold Performance Lab, Roots of Improv, and The Artist Way are added to the curriculum.
-Temenos, a monthly Improv Jam is established.
+Additional classes, the Harold Performance Lab and Roots of Improv are added to the curriculum.
+Temenos, a monthly Improv Jam with Marcus Sams is established.
 Leela collaborates with Dave Razowsky, the current Artistic Director of The Second City (LA) in creating The Razowskly Project.

 2007 – How to Improvise a Full-Length Play; The Art of Spontaneous Theater, written by Lila Theatre Director Kenn Adams, is published by Allworth Press.
 Lila Theatre moves out of the Off-Market Theater/Stage 250.